 The New Jersey legislature enacted the Prevention of Domestic Violence Act in 1982 to protect victims of domestic violence.
 This law includes a provision that permits victims to obtain a restraining order, which limits the contact an alleged offender can have with a victim.

 Numerous temporary and final restraining orders are issued in Cumberland County courts each year.
 If you find yourself on the receiving end of a restraining order, its issuance will undoubtedly have a profound effect on your life.
 At worst, defendants have found themselves unable to return to their own homes and have been kept from seeing their children.

 New Jersey Restraining Orders

-There are two different types of restraining orders in New Jersey: Temporary Restraining Orders (TROs) and Final Restraining Orders (FROs).
+There are two different types of restraining orders in New Jersey: Temporary Restraining Orders (TROs) and Final Restraining Orders (FROs) issued for both domestic violence and sexual assault.
 A judge will ultimately determine the validity and issuance of both.

 It's highly recommended that you cooperate throughout this process.
 Law enforcement will be ordered to seize your firearms, and if you live with the plaintiff (the victim), you may be asked to leave your home until the TRO expires.
 When it comes to vacating your home, it's important to note that your ownership of the residence won't have any bearing on your obligation to move out.
 Regardless, you will be forced to leave.